1871fotc/1871fotc.github.io/docs/stories/mount-blackall-walk.md

 # Mount Blackall walk

-A walk along Federation Avenue and then down the slopes of Mount Blackall before exploring significant monuments in and around Canon Garland Place.
+**Discover some of the highlights and history on and around Mount Blackall in Toowong Cemetery**.

 --8<-- "snippets/conditions-of-entry.md"